-The University recorded a liability for accumulated vacation time in the amount of \$56.4 million at June 30, 2017.
+The University recorded a liability for accumulated vacation time in the amount of \$52.6 million at June 30, 2018.
 The liability is calculated based upon employees' accrued vacation time as of the statement of net position date and is recorded in accounts payable and accrued expenses in the accompanying statement of net position.

 Payments for accumulated sick leave balances are made to retiring employees upon regular retirement.
 The payout to retirees for unused accumulated sick time is calculated at the lesser of 1⁄2 the value of earned time or \$15,000.
 Employees separating from the University service prior to retirement are not entitled to payments for accumulated sick leave balances.
-The University recorded a liability for accumulated sick leave balances in the amount of \$13.0 million at June 30, 2017, which is included in noncurrent accounts payable and accrued expenses in the accompanying statement of net position.
+The University recorded a liability for accumulated sick leave balances in the amount of \$18.8 million at June 30, 2018, which is included in other noncurrent liabilities in the accompanying statement of net position.

-The University also recorded a liability for paid leave bank days in the amount of \$3.1 million at June 30, 2017, which is included in noncurrent accounts payable and accrued expenses in the accompanying statement of net position.
+The University also recorded a liability for paid leave bank days in the amount of \$3.0 million at June 30, 2018, which is included in other noncurrent liabilities in the accompanying statement of net position.
 Employees began using these days on July 1, 2010, and may continue for the duration of employment with the University.
 Once these days are exhausted, the employee will not be eligible for any additional days.